 - Good communication skills.
 Good interpersonal skills.

-Salary and Benefits: $9.15 per hour (Peer Mentors will be paid through College Work Study or Temp.
+Salary and Benefits: (Peer Mentors will be paid through College Work Study or Temp.
 Services funds)

 Gain great job experience!